samdejong86/Agilent33600/README.md

    UploadArb.py [-h] -f FILENAME [-a ADDRESS] [-v PULSEHEIGHT]

-      Send a list of messages to an Agilent 33600 AWG
+      Upload an arbitrary waveform to an Agilent 33600 AWG

       optional arguments:
         -h, --help            show this help message and exit